Olive Garden Logo

 Olive Garden Emblem

-The history of modifications of the Olive Garden logo is, in fact, a refinement of the visual range presented in it.
-In the course of evolution, the elements improved and changed towards the Italian theme: at first, it was emphasized by the “emotional” handwriting, then by a grape brush, and at the end, by an olive branch.
+The history of modifications to the Olive Garden logo is, in fact, a refinement of the visual range it presents.
+In the course of evolution, the elements evolved towards the Italian theme: at first, it was emphasized by the “emotional” handwriting, then by a grape brush, and finally by an olive branch.
 Everything was done to accurately convey the network’s name, as it was criticized for the artificial atmosphere of the Italian spirit.
 The basis for the updated identification mark was the graphic work of the Lippincott studio, which created logos for several well-known brands: Coca-Cola, Pizza Hut, Dell, Walmart, Delta Air Lines, Sprint, and others.

 Olive Garden Symbol